-represent an operation rather than a value, a different way of storing them is required.
-An operator can be mapped to a number to identify the operation.
-For example, if the addition operator is mapped to the integer 1, then when the evaluator encounters an object of type operator and a value of 1, it will know which operation to perform.
-This can be done for all operators which means it is possible to store them in the same object with the same property. and only the type needs to be specified.
-The mapping of an operator to a value is often called an operation code, or opcode, and each operator is represented as one opcode.
+Operators are very different from variables, parameters and constants.
+Because they represent an operation rather than a value, a different way of storing them is required.
+An operator can be uniquely mapped to a number to identify the operation.
+For example, if the addition operator is mapped to the integer 1.
+Consequently, when the evaluator encounters an object of type operator and a value of 1, it can determine the corresponding operation to perform.
+This can be done for all operators which means it is possible to store them in the same object structure.
+The type must be specified to be an operator and the value can be stored without needing to reinterpret it.
+The mapping of an operator to a value is commonly referred to as an operation code, or opcode, ensuring that each operator is uniquely identifiable.

 With this, the intermediate representation is defined.
 Figure 4.2 shows how a simple expression would look after the pre-processing step.
-Note that the vluae 2.5 has been reinterpreted as an integer, resulting in the seemingly random value.
+Note that the bit representation of the value 2.5 has been reinterpreted as an integer, resulting in the seemingly random value.